 With tightening emission norms, the 2-valve, DTS-i motor is close to the end of its life.
 Bajaj, like any manufacturer with foresight, needs to invest in an engine platform that will not only comply with the scheduled set of norms, but also subsequent ones that will be even more demanding.

 We have learnt that the new engine platform will offer more scalability, stretching from 150cc to beyond the current 220cc limit, upto perhaps 250cc.
 Crucial to the Pulsar character is a square engine (equal bore and stroke dimensions) – oversquare engines are the Dominar’s territory – and the need to create a sporty, responsive motor which is still compliant with emission norms.
 This has resulted in Bajaj working on a 4-valve, fuel-injected motor.
 BS-VI compliance can accommodate carburettors in smaller displacement motors; but in the performance bracket the Pulsar caters to, fuel-injection is impossible to avoid.
-At present, this new motor isn’t production-ready but given how crucial it is to both the Bajaj and Pulsar brands, it’s obvious that development will be completed in time for a 2019 launch.
 Needless to say, the new-generation motor will be significantly more refined and will bring along with it an impressive hike in overall output figures, as well as a more modern transmission unit.

 What else will be new?